yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 - The spawned future.
 - A schedule function that pushes the task into the queue.
 This function will be invoked either by the waker or by the `run()` method after polling the future.
 - An arbitrary piece of metadata called *tag* that is kept inside the task.
-Let’s not worry about it in this blog post and simply store `()` in it, i.e. nothing.
+Let’s not worry about it in this blog post and simply store `()` as the tag, i.e. nothing.

 The constructor then returns two values: